It was a hot, summer day in 1994. The late afternoon sun shone brightly in the southern Alberta sky, casting long shadows across the prairie.

 Man and buck leave the scene.

-Deep in the forest the man stalks his prey.
+Deep in the forest the man stalked his prey.

 Finger on the trigger.